allebb/pirrot/README.md

 The Pirrot project exists to offer a cheaper (and fun) alternative to buying a dedicated simplex repeater controller.

-Pirrot also offers other operation modes that most simplex repeaters do not come with as standard such as automatic identification and the ability to operate in "surveillance mode".
+Pirrot also offers other operation modes and features that most off-the-shelf simplex repeaters do not come with as standard such as automatic identification and the ability to operate in "surveillance mode".

 You can find a list of user projects to get inspiration from [below](https://github.com/allebb/pirrot/blob/master/README.md#pirrot-being-used-in-the-wild).